codetiem/codetiem/README.md

-Hi, It's me slime tiem
+-Hi, It's me slime tiem
-This will mostly be used for little fangame related projects for now If I actually get something up here, feel free to contribute Contact me: tiemslime9@gmail.com slimetiem (discord)
+-This will mostly be used for little fangame related projects for now -If I actually get something up here, feel free to contribute -Contact me:
+-tiemslime9@gmail.com
+-slimetiem (discord)

 <!---